Stephen Hopper

 Stephen Donald Hopper (born 18 June 1951) is a Western Australian botanist.
-He graduated in Biology, specialising in conservation biology and vascular plants.
+He graduated in biology, specialising in conservation biology and vascular plants.
 Hopper has written eight books, and has over 200 publications to his name.
 He was Director of Kings Park in Perth for seven years, and CEO of the Botanic Gardens and Parks Authority for five.
 He is currently Foundation Professor of Plant Conservation Biology at The University of Western Australia.
-He was Director of the Royal Botanic Gardens, Kew from 2006 to 2012.
+He was director of the Royal Botanic Gardens, Kew from 2006 to 2012.

 This botanist is denoted by the author abbreviation Hopper when citing a botanical name.

 Research

 Hopper published his early research on the systematics and speciation of the family Haemodoraceae, including kangaroo paws (Anigozanthos), which formed the basis of his PhD at the University of Western Australia in 1978.
 He subsequently worked on the conservation, ecology, and taxonomy of Western Australian flora, including eucalypts, orchids, and plants of granite outcrops.

-In the 1990s and 2000s, Hopper’s research extended to plant biogeography and conservation management, emphasising the flora of south-western Australia.
-In 2009 he developed OCBIL theory (old, climatically buffered, infertile landscapes), proposing evolutionary and ecological processes distinctive to ancient, nutrient-poor regions.
+In the 1990s and 2000s, Hopper's research extended to plant biogeography and conservation management, emphasising the flora of south-western Australia.
+In 2009 he developed the OCBIL theory (old, climatically buffered, infertile landscapes), proposing evolutionary and ecological processes distinctive to ancient, nutrient-poor regions.